 (c) Comply with ch.
-283, Stats., if the facility has a storm water discharge or a point source discharge to the waters of the state, including any point source discharge from a leachate or surface water runoff collection system.
+283, Stats., if the facility has a point source discharge to the waters of the state, including any point source discharge from a leachate or surface water runoff collection system.

-(d) Have the approval of the municipal authority for a point source discharge regulated under ch.
-283, Stats., if the facility discharges to a publicly owned treatment works.
+(d) Have the approval of the municipal authority for that discharge, if any such facility discharges to a publicly owned treatment works.